 A hobbyist telescope is an intermediate telescope that is best for those who plan to use their telescope regularly.
 Below are a few of our favorites:

-The Best Kids Telescopes
+The Best Telescope for Kids

 Another option is to go with a kids’ telescope.
 This is definitely less expensive (most are less than $100).
 The issue with these is you don’t always see a whole lot with them.
 If you’re looking for a good first-time telescope for your littles, here are our recommendations for kiddos: